 Discussion was held with regard to the progress of the exterior painting and wood repairs.
 The Board signed the checks paying for the painting but held the checks for the wood repairs until such time and Jay Lynch could review the bills.
-It was noted that a review was needed to verify the work being done and to determine the breakdown per unit as to what 1 The completed on saiguin amount of the bill if any would be assessed to the unit owners for damage caused by their actions.
+It was noted that a review was needed to verify the work being done and to determine the breakdown per unit as to what amount of the bill if any would be assessed to the unit owners for damage caused by their actions.